 Modern life can be stressful for all of us- and that includes children.
 Yoga is a great way to help cope with these stresses- physical and emotional.
 It is generally agreed that at around the age of 7 children are able to concentrate enough to take part in a yoga class- it has to be fast-moving though to keep their attention.
 Any younger than this and the classes are generally more like dancing – ‘mindful movement’- which can be great fun, but not technically Yoga.
 Many schools and colleges have put Yoga for children and teenagers on the timetable as they can be a great way to engage those who are not ‘sporty’ in some sort of physical activity.

 We may want our child or teenager to start Yoga- but perhaps they are less than enthusiastic.
-In that case I’d advise against trying to force them to take part.
-My teenage son would never agree to come to one of my classes- yet he is prepared to do Dhanurasana (the bow) when his back hurts!
+In that case, I’d advise against trying to force them to take part.
+My teenage son in this photograph would never agree to come to one of my group classes- yet he is prepared to do Dhanurasana (the bow) when his back hurts!
 He refuses to take his jeans off, but repeated 3 times it does him a world of good (and takes less than 30 seconds to perform)!

 I teach yoga for children and teenagers- sometimes in family groups in their own homes.
 Children aged 12 or over are welcome to come to any of my classes or workshops, with a parent or guardian.
 I also teach Yoga workshops in Horsham, Yoga classes in Horsham & one to one Yoga in Horsham.